Skip to content (press enter)

 Everyone deserves access to clean water to surf, swim and play in.

-The Blue Water Task Force is Surfrider Foundation’s volunteer-run water testing, education, and advocacy program on a national scale.
+The Blue Water Task Force is the Surfrider Foundation’s volunteer-run water testing, education, and advocacy program, working on a national scale to address water quality issues.

-Our method for improving water quality is through:
+Our method for improving water quality is rooted in:

 • Education